groboclown/nightjar-mesh/README.md

 For large clusters, you may find yourself running into the AWS `ServiceDiscovery::ListNamespaces` throttling limit.
 If this happens, you may want to make the `REFRESH_TIME` environment variable larger.

 The Cloud Map service has [costs associated with its use](https://aws.amazon.com/cloud-map/pricing/).
-Each time a service is added into the Cloud Map, you allocate a cost.
+Each time a service is added into the Cloud Map, you allocate a cost... maybe.
 Nightjar itself performs queries (2 or more per service-color, 1 or more to find the namespaces, and 1 per namespace) every time it loops; depending on how long the refresh time is, this can become a large number when spread across all the running services.
 There is an open ticket to look into trimming down the number of requests.

 ## Example of Nightjar with a Service